Debashree Roy: Profusion of roles (1976—2007)

-In 2003, Roy featured in Shantimoy Bandopadhyay's Mejdidi where she portrayed the titular role.
+Shantimoy Bandopadhyay chose Roy to play the title role in Mejdidi (2003) based on Sarat Chandra Chatterjee's story of the same name.
+She portrayed Hemangini, who shelters an orphan who is severely exploited by his stepsister.
+The film endorsed altruism.
 The film failed to receive favourable reviews from critics but performed well at the box office.

 She featured in Subhadro Chowdhury's National Award winning film Prohor, where she played the protagonist Nandita, who donates her blood for a man who raped her earlier.

 Roy featured as the titular protagonist in Bratya Basu's Teesta (2005).
 It is inspired by Basu's play Mukhomukhi Bosibar.
 She portrayed Teesta who fails to communicate with the world of people and finds solace in nature.
 Though the film became a critical and commercial failure, she won critical favour for her performance.
 It earns her Anandalok Award for Best Actress in 2005.
 She had a series of flops such as Satabdir Golpo (2004), Sagar Kinare (2004), Ami Je Ke Tomar (2004) and Teesta (2005).
 She featured opposite Mithun Chakrabarty in Ravi Kinagi's Yuddho (2005).
 The film was released with 41 prints across West Bengal.
 It grossed ₹1.2 crore in the first week and grossed ₹ 3 crore overall.
 She then featured in MLA Fatakesto (2006) and Mahaguru (2007).
 She featured in Je Jon Thake Majhkhane (2006).

 She made her small screen debut in Soumitra Chatterjee starrer Bengali tv series Dena Paona.
 Her other famous roles from Bengali TV series are that of Louhakapat, Nagarpare Roopnagar and Biraj Bou to name few.

 Roy choreographed most of her dance numbers in Bengali films.
 Her dance to the popular song Ami Kolkatar Rosogolla from Raktelekha (1992) was accredited as the biggest factor for the film achieving an enormous success at box office.
 Several of her other memorable choreographies includes her dance numbers such as Aar Koto Raat Eka Thakbo from Chokher Aloy (1989), Baje Dhol Tak Dhina Dhin from Aakrosh (1989) and Bajlo Je Ghungru from Jhankar (1989).